igorlira/dirplayer-rs/README.md

 Download the Chrome Extension at https://chromewebstore.google.com/detail/dirplayer-shockwave-emula/gpgalkgegfekkmaknocegonkakahkhbc

-The extension implements a polyfill that replaces all `<embed>` elements that point to a Shockwave file in websites you navigate.
+The extension implements a polyfill that replaces all `<embed>` elements that point to a Shockwave file in websites you visit.

 ## Installing dependencies
 ```bash